danthegoodman1/vbuckets/README.md

 # vbuckets

+Infinite virtual S3 buckets - Serve unlimited S3 buckets and credentials on top of one or more physical S3 buckets.

-An S3-compatible reverse proxy that maps virtual buckets and credentials to real S3 backends.
+Implemented as an S3-compatible reverse proxy that maps virtual buckets and credentials to real S3 backends.

 Designed for whitelabeling -- give tenants their own bucket names, access keys, and IAM policies without exposing your underlying storage.

 ```
 +-----------+     +----------+     +-----------+